Vshnv2001/eff-bi/README.md

 # Eff BI

-Eff BI is a Full-Stack GenAI Application to replace the long wait for BI developers to get executives the insights they need, powered by LLMs.
+Eff BI (Effortless Business Intelligence) is a Full-Stack GenAI Application to replace the long wait for BI developers to get executives the insights they need, powered by LLMs.
 Try Eff BI at [https://eff-bi.vercel.app](https://eff-bi.vercel.app).
 You can also learn more from our [User Guide](https://eff-bi-docs.vercel.app/docs/user/getting-started/setup).

 ## Team